 Back to Top

 5. Then the Levites, Jeshua, and Kadmiel, Bani, Hashabeniah, Sherebiah, Hodijah, Shebaniah, and Pethahiah, said, “Stand up!
-Bless Jehovah your God for ever and ever.”
+Bless Jehovah your God forever and ever.”
 And they blessed your glorious name and exalted it above all blessing and praise.

-8.And you found his heart to be faithful before you, and you made a covenant with him to give the land of Canaanites, the Hittites, the Amorites, and the Perizzites, and the Jebusites, and the Girgashites, to give it to his seed; and you fulfilled your word, for you are righteous.
+8.And you found his heart to be faithful before you, and you made a covenant with him to give the land of the Canaanites, the Hittites, the Amorites, and the Perizzites, and the Jebusites, and the Girgashites, to give it to his seed, and you fulfilled your word, for you are righteous.

 14.And you made known to them your holy Sabbath, and you charged them with commandments, and statutes, and the law by the hand of Moses your servant.